 - 1. Classrooms/Labs

 - 2. Hallways, corridors

 - 3. Sidewalks 4.
-Parking

-lots
+Parking lots

 Persons violating this policy will be subject to disciplinary action up to and including the termination of employment or enrollment at the TCAT.
 Visitors violating the policy will be asked to stop their violation.
-If a visitor refuses to comply with the policy after being instructed to stop will be escorted off the premises.
+If a visitor refuses to comply with the policy after being instructed to stop, they will be asked to leave and security will be notified.